csula/cs201-fall-2014/README.md

 For this class, the homework assignment will be a recipe generator.
 Each week, we will build homework assignments that will apply the theories we've learned in the classroom and build a sub-system to our larger recipe generator system.

+# Homework 3

+It's pretty clear that an unorganized shopping list makes it really hard to shop.
+Your recipe generator now needs to do some.

 # Homework 2

 For this homework assignment, we will expand on our recipe builder.
 As you can see that hardcoding the ingredient into a recipe is not a practical way to build your recipe builder.
 Instead we will feed (no puns intended) the recipe builder with a list of ingredients which can be listed in a file.